tern-tools/tern/docs/adding-to-command-library.md

-you can run in a Docker container based on debian to get all the names of the packages installed in your container (the stuff after `dpkg --get-selections` is to trim out the information about the versions, arch and other information to just get the names`).
+you can run in a Docker container based on debian to get all the names of the packages installed in your container (the stuff after `dpkg --get-selections` is to trim out the information about the versions, arch and other information to just get the names).
 So, nothing special, but still needs to be accurate.

-### Adding to the Base Image Command Library
+## Adding to the Base Image Command Library
 You can recognize a base OS Docker image from the Dockerfile.
 Typically, the Dockerfile starts with the line `FROM scratch` followed by `ADD <filesystem>.tar /` which adds an entire OS filesystem to the image.
 There are many base images available to use on Dockerhub.
 Before considering adding any of them to the Command Library:

-- Check if there is a Dockerfile published                                                                                       - Check if the Dockerfile starts with 'FROM scratch' followed by 'ADD <filesystem.tar>'
+* Check if there is a Dockerfile published
+* Check if the Dockerfile starts with 'FROM scratch' followed by 'ADD <filesystem.tar>'

 Here is an example of Debian's base OS [Dockerfile](https://github.com/debuerreotype/docker-debian-artifacts/blob/de09dd55b6328b37b89a33e76b698f9dbe611fab/jessie/Dockerfile):